Inside: Fun free summer reading rewards programs for elementary students with reading incentives kids will love.

 Teachers and Homeschool Parents sign up for the Read with Me Panda Express Reading Program

-Enroll in the Panda Express Read with me program online.
-This reading program is for kids PreK-5th grade.
+Enroll in the Panda Express Read with Me program online.
+This reading program is for kids PreK-5th grade in a classroom setting.

 This program is available for both public school kids and homeschool kids.
 (So make sure your kids teacher knows about it!)